 Have you ever wondered what is Heaven like?
-I remember when I was a little girl, my grandmothers would describe Heaven as having streets of gold and all the people did all day long was sing God’s praise.
+I remember when I was a little girl, my grandmothers would describe Heaven as people no longer suffering.
+There were no more illnesses and there were streets of gold.
+And all the people in heaven did was sing God’s praise all day long.
 Sounds beautiful, right?

 Well, there will come a point in time when we’re grown up and there will be a day when our children are asking us what Heaven is like.
 I found this article by Norton Herbst who shares his thoughts about Heaven and living with God.